mrVanDalo/stepp0r/documentation.md

 The last key you've pressed is blinking and will be used to edit the *Stepper-Area*.

+On the top left and right you can change the octave, which is displayed as an yellow button in the second row.

 ### Instruments / Tracks

+You can choose the different Instruments here.
+Choosing a new Instrument will update the *Stepper-Area*.

+The *Instrument-Row* is paged.

+On the right you can toggle between *choose* and *mute*.

 ### Effects

+To change the *Delay/Volume/Panning*.
+You can toggle through the different Effect on the right side.

+#### Delay

+* On the first key you will put in the full step.
+* On the 5th key in the row, you will delay the tone by half the time of the step.
+* On the 7th key in the row, you will delay the tone by 3/4 the time of the step. etc.

+#### Panning

+Is centered in the middle.
+If you want to center the panning again, just press the panning again.

+#### Volume

+very obvious.

 ### Stepper